 Alberta Agriculture: http://www1.agric.gov.ab.ca/$department/deptdocs.nsf/all/agdex8593

-The M.D. of Smoky River Policy on clubroot can be viewed upon request to the Agricultural Fieldman at 780-837-2221 ext 115 or e-mail: firstname.lastname@example.org
+The M.D. of Smoky River Policy on clubroot can be viewed on this website under the Council/Policies tab https://www.mdsmokyriver.com/council/policies/ or by contacting the Agricultural Fieldman at 780-837-2221 ext.
+115 or e-mail: firstname.lastname@example.org

 Wild boar, when at large